 Letter of Offer

 Successful applicants will be issued a Letter of Offer into your chosen AC course of study.
-To accept your offer of placement, you will need to return a signed copy (digital signatures accepted) to the Applications Officer assigned to you.
+To accept your offer, you will need to login to the Student Gateway and then click 'accept your offer'.

-Alternatively, at this time you can accept your place into the course but defer your commencement date.
-Placements can be deferred up to one year, after which your offer will expire and you will be required to complete a new application for admission.
+After accepting your offer, you may defer your commencement date.
+You can defer commencement for up to one year, after which your offer will expire and you will be required to complete a new application for admission.

-copy of your Letter of Offer to accept your place at AC, you will be invited to
+Once you have accepted your Letter of Offer, you will be invited to

-enrol in your specific subjects in the next academic period via an electronic enrolment form.
-Information on upcoming subject schedules can be found here.
+enrol in your specific subjects in the next academic period via the Student Gateway Information on upcoming subject schedules can be found here.

 Individual support is available for any questions you might have about your enrolment.